JBEI/ice/README.md

         git clone https://github.com/JBEI/ice.git ./ice
         cd ice

 * Build ICE.
-This may take a few minutes to download additional dependencies.
+This may take a few minutes to download additional dependencies

         mvn clean install -DskipTests=true

-  If you run into problems at this step, make sure maven is using Java version 12 by running.
+  If you run into problems at this step, make sure maven is using Java version 12 by running

         mvn -version